rackerlabs/docs-offerings/docs/api-reference/methods/get-offerings.rst

      - An array of offerings.
    * - offerings.\ *offering*
      - Array
-     - An info block containing details about a specific offering.
+     - An info block that contains details about a specific offering.
    * - offerings.\ *offering*.\ *id*
      - String
      - The universally unique identifier (UUID) for the offering.